roshankern/brieflow-analysis/README.md

 Please see the [Git Submodules basic explanation](https://gist.github.com/gitaarik/8735255) for information on how to best install, use, and update this submodule.

 2. This Repository (Analysis):
-   - Create a new repo wih the "Use this template" button for each new screen analysis
+   - Create a new screen repository wih the "Use this template" button for each new screen analysis
 ![alt text](images/image.png)
    - Follow instructions below to run analysis.
    `analysis/` contains configuration parameters and analysis outputs.
    Results are organized by analysis module (preprocess, sbs_process, phenotype_process)
+   - *Optional*: Add template brieflow-analysis template as an upstream reference in screen repository:
+   `git remote add template https://github.com/cheeseman-lab/brieflow-analysis`

 ## Analysis Steps